Documents & Links

 - Recognizing and Reporting Child Abuse and Neglect

 - For a list of current trainings available in your area please visit: www.oregonchildcaretraining.org

 Can I provide care without being licensed?

 There are exceptions under which you can provide care for children without being licensed or registered.
-To find out what those rules are, click the link above to view the various types, or visit the CCD web site and read the rules regarding Exempt Care at Oregon Employment Department Child Care Division at 1 (800) 556-6616 , or call FC for information.
+To find out what those rules are, visit the OCC website or call FC for information.
 You can enroll with FC even if you are an not a licensed (exempt) provider.